wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 - Quality assurance owns the go/no-go quality gate.
 - The engineering release captain owns production rollout, observability, and incident response.
 - The production workflow promotes the beta-tested artifact and does not rebuild from source.
-- After Production deployment, the workflow verifies that the live Production endpoint `https://app.wire.com/config.js` exposes the expected artifact version and Production REST and WebSocket backend configuration.
+- Live deployment verification uses `/version` to identify the deployed build, `/commit` to identify its source revision, and `/config.js` to verify the active environment-specific REST and WebSocket backend configuration.
+- Build version and source commit are separate evidence: the same source commit can produce different builds, so `/commit` proves the source revision while `/version` identifies the particular build generated and promoted by the current workflow.
+- Backend configuration is runtime state and is not inferred from build identity.
+Beta, precommit, and Production must each satisfy their expected combination of build version, source commit, REST backend, and WebSocket backend.
 - A successful deployment operation alone does not create a Production tag.
-The workflow creates the production tag `YYYY-MM-DD.N-production` only after the live runtime and artifact verification succeeds, so the tag represents a successfully deployed and verified runtime.
+The workflow creates the production tag `YYYY-MM-DD.N-production` only after all Production runtime assertions pass, so the tag represents a successfully deployed and verified runtime.
 - If Production runtime verification fails, Production remains untagged, the release workflow fails, Deployoholics receives a failure notification, and the release captain performs incident assessment.
 - If the current release branch commit already has the matching production tag, the release workflow must not redeploy that commit.
 - Production tags are immutable release history and are never moved or deleted.